Kinglos01/Capstone-Project/README.md

 ![color change landing](https://github.com/user-attachments/assets/9b3741e4-af5c-4070-b080-9549fee32bf7)

 The Landing Screen acts as a hub for the functional portitions of the applciation.
 It contains the feature log out and a close button which shuts down the application as a whole.
 The landing page allows users to delete invoices and mark previously non-delivered invoices as delivered.
 The Landing Page contains the branches to the Scanner and Item Screen and allows users to go straight to those pages.
+The user is able to export their own invoice lists into a CSV file.

 ![color change landing full screen](https://github.com/user-attachments/assets/837c4bd6-d58c-4a83-a5be-b34f9b777595) Full Screen Landing Screen